sanderveldhuis/glidelite/doc/workers.md

 writeFile('Hello, World!');
 ```

-After recompiling, you'll notice an additional `cron.d` file is generated.
+After recompiling, you'll notice an additional file is generated at `output/etc/cron.d/[project]_workers`.
 This will make sure, after deployment, that your task is executed each night at 5:30 AM as you defined in the compiler instruction.

 ## Use configuration values